Sam’s Club to launch ‘Hero Hours’ for health care workers and first responders

 BENTONVILLE, Ark.
-(KNWA/KFTA) — Sam’s Club is setting aside two hours each Sunday for first responders and health care workers to shop inside its stores without the required membership, the company announced on Twitter on Monday.
+(KNWA/KFTA) — Sam’s Club is setting aside two hours each Sunday for first responders and health care workers to shop inside its stores without the required membership, the company announced on Twitter.

 The retail warehouse club says membership will not be required to shop during these hours and employees will be provided masks and will practice social distancing.